mmistakes/minimal-mistakes/_posts/2023-07-19-multiplicative-smoothing.md

 Although many feature attribution methods exist with various heuristics for attribution scores, it is unclear whether they serve as good explanations.
 In fact, there are surprisingly few papers about their formal mathematical properties as relevant to explanations.
 However, this gives us considerable freedom when studying feature attribution-based explanations, and we therefore begin with broader considerations about what makes a good explanation.
-In particular, we propose that to effectively use _any_ explanation, the user must at minimum consider the following two questions:
+In particular, to effectively use _any_ explanation, the user should at minimum consider the following two questions:

 * **Q1.** What is the appropriate metric of quality for evaluating the explanation?